 A patent is invalid if the invention was sold more than a year before filing (on-sale bar), and the recent “Helsinn v Teva” case shows that the courts can be harsh.

 A patent applicant can accidentally ruin their own patent in various ways.
-In the US, one error is to first sell an invention (presumably in the form of a product), and then wait more than a year to file the patent.
+In the US, one error is to first sell an invention (presumably in the form of a product with the same claims), and then wait more than a year to file the patent.
 This error violates the 35 USC 102 on-sale bar of classic (pre-2012) patent law.
 This error also violates the latest 2012 AIA version of patent law, which phrases this as “on sale, or otherwise available to the public”.

 However, the relationship between an “invention” and a “product” isn’t always clear, and it also isn’t always clear if a “sale” has taken place.
+Is the product identical to the invention’s claims?
 If I privately show you a cardboard box and say “I have an invention inside, want to buy it sometime if it works?”, and you say “Maybe”, is this a sale that invalidates a later patent?
 In the event of doubt, how will the courts rule?
 Will they err on the side of protecting the patent, or invalidating the patent?

 Teva, a competitor, decided to challenge these patents as being invalid due to the “on-sale bar”.
 But was there really a sale?
-Was there an invention yet?
-Was it disclosed to the public?
+Was there even an invention yet?
+If so, was it actually disclosed to the public?
 A lower court ruled in favor of Helsinn, but the Federal Circuit reversed.

-The Federal Circuit used the Uniform Commercial Code (UCC – a set of laws intended to “save” ambiguous contracts by automatically supplying missing terms) to argue that there was a “sale” despite all the “ifs” and ambiguity.
-They then argued that the invention was in the (undelivered) product and that the invention existed before clinical proof that it actually worked.
-Strangely, they even argued that the AIA “on sale, or otherwise available to the public” language didn’t apply because… this would change past practice.
+The Federal Circuit used the Uniform Commercial Code (UCC).
+The UCC is a set of laws intended facilitate commerce.
+The UCC “saves” ambiguous contracts by automatically supplying missing terms).
+The Federal Circuit argued that there was a “sale” despite all the “ifs” and ambiguity.
+They then argued that the invention was in the (undelivered) product.
+The court asserted that the invention existed before clinical proof that it actually worked.
+Strangely, the court even argued that the AIA “on sale, or otherwise available to the public” language didn’t apply because… this would change past practice.
 Apparently Congress, (despite good reasons and clear intent) somehow doesn’t have enough authority to make these changes?